This post may contain affiliate links. Please read our disclosure policy.

 Homemade Lemon Bars, also known as Lemon Squares, are a super sweet and tart bar cookie.

 The base is a rich and delicious lemon flavored buttery shortbread crust.
 The mixture on top is a creamy and heavenly lemon custard made from fresh lemons.
 The ratio of lemon to shortbread is perfect.
-A favorite among lemon desserts, this is the best recipe you will find!
+A favorite among lemon desserts, this is the best lemon bar recipe you will find!